Three ways to improve diversity, equity, and inclusion feedback in your healthcare system

 For example, NRC Health recently worked with a not-for-profit health system with more than 20 hospitals and more than 500 sites of care.
 Previously, the health system had found that paper-based surveys had a low response rate overall, and the larger their hospital system grew, the lower its response rate was.
 As the system moved into larger urban hospitals in more diverse sections of large cities, response rates fell the lowest.

-Within 12 weeks of implementation of Real-time Feedback for inpatient care, they received 240% more responses than usual in just 12 weeks.
+Within 12 weeks of implementation of NRC Health’s patient feedback capabilities for inpatient care, they received 240% more responses than usual in just 12 weeks.
 This feedback allowed the health system to improve communications and outcomes with diverse populations.
 Its leaders also noted that they were especially thrilled to hear more voices from African-American and Hispanic patients.

 Moving from 30 questions down to 10 using more modern methods of collecting feedback—such as email, text, or phone call—allowed this health system to gain feedback more quickly from their entire patient population.
 This, in turn, made it possible for them to make operational improvements as appropriate and identify gaps that needed to be resolved for diverse populations.
 A perk from the survey data?
 One area of growth they noticed right away was an increase in specific team-member recognition by name, which helped fuel their overall staff-recognition and resilience strategy.

 For health systems that are ready to listen, it’s time to increase trust among minority populations—historically populations with high mistrust of medical establishments.
 Using these three methods, you can increase trust and communication with your patients—it just needs to be the right kind of communication, in a voice your employees and patients understand.